xkbeyer/CatchTestAdapter/README.md

 Usage
 =====
-TBD
+Nothing special, just open the TestExplorer and run the tests.

 Status
 ======
 - The skeleton test adapter is done.
 - Test cases are shown after discovery process.
-But no source information due to the fact that the Catch EXE doesn't have the option to figure it out.
+Source information are available (by running the EXE).
+- Test result are shown.

 TODO
 ====
+- Stack trace which links to the source location.
+- Avoid to run the exe in discovery and execution process.
+- Scenarios
-- A lot.
+- BDD
+- Check for side effects if other test adapter associated with EXE are installed.